-Any contractor or sub-contractor engaged to carry out work for Lloyd's will be required to operate to standards of health and safety, protect the environment and use energy efficiently, not less than those set out in the OH&S, Environmental & Energy Policies.
-They are required to supply copies of their company's health and safety, environmental and energy policies with safe working procedures and appropriate risk assessment documentation, prior to commencing work.
+Any contractor or sub-contractor engaged to carry out work for Lloyd's will be required to operate to standards of health and safety and protect the environment, not less than those set out in the OH&S and Environmental Policies.
+They are required to supply copies of their company's health and safety and environmental policies with safe working procedures and appropriate risk assessment documentation, prior to commencing work.

-Contractors are required to consider the environmental impact of their activities e.g. energy use and waste arising from maintenance activities, and ensure they follow Lloyd's waste management procedures or make suitable arrangements for the materials to be taken off-site and disposed of responsibly.
+Contractors are required to consider the environmental impact of their activities e.g. waste arising from maintenance activities, and ensure they follow Lloyd's waste management procedures or make suitable arrangements for the materials to be taken off-site and disposed of responsibly.